Standard Deductions for Tax Year 2025

 Dependent

-At any age, if you are a dependent on another person's tax return and you are filing your own tax return, your standard deduction can not exceed the greater of $TBD or the sum of $TBD and your individual earned income.
+At any age, if you are a dependent on another person's tax return and you are filing your own tax return, your standard deduction cannot exceed the greater of $TBD or the sum of $TBD and your individual earned income.
 Additionally, this rule does not apply if the dependent makes equal to or greater than the standard deduction for their filing status.
 Learn more about

 how to file a tax return as a dependent.